Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

          b   c
 ```

 Notice that common sub expressions are only used once.
-DAGs as these types of graphs are called, work the same way in regular compilers and deep learning compilers.
-Sub expressions are eliminated because it enables better performance because give two common sub expressions, the sub expression is only computed once.
+DAGs, as these types of graphs, are called, work the same way in regular compilers and deep learning compilers.
+Sub expressions are eliminated because it enables better performance because given two common sub expressions, only one is computed.
+This is essentially the difference between and AST and a DAG.

-If you take a look at the TVM[^3] documentation, it mentions that a lot of the optimizations are DAG based.
+If you take a look at the TVM[^3] documentation, then it mentions that a lot of the optimizations are DAG based.

-### How do deep learning compilers?
+### A simplified look into how deep learning compilers work

-Deep learning compilers take a DAG consisting of deep learning operators such as convolution and relu and lowers this graph to low level code such as LLVM IR.
+Deep learning compilers take a DAG consisting of deep learning operators such as convolution and relu and lowers it to low level code such as LLVM IR.
 Since in a deep learning compiler you do not need to optimize kernels manually, one can target different architectures which is why deep learning compilers scale better.

-### A simplified look into how deep learning compilers work

 The following is based on this  deep learning survey.[^1] You should read it to get a better idea.

 The frontend of a deep learning compiler consists of a high level intermediate representation (IR).
 This IR is a directed acyclic graph (DAG).
-The nodes in this graph represent the deep learning operators such as convolution.
-On the other hand, the edges represent tensors.
+The nodes in this graph represent the deep learning operators such as convolution and tensors.
+On the other hand, the edges represent dependencies.
 Several optimizations that are independent of the hardware are applied to this high level IR.
 In other words, this graph is indeed the computational graph we need to get from a given neural net model.
 Once we have this graph, we have access to the deep learning operators such as convolution and the tensors such as weights, and biases.

 In addition there's also a low level IR, which is part of the backend, to which target dependent optimizations are applied.
 One type of low level IR is based on Halide.
-When a Halide based IR is used, one separates the computation from the schedule.
-Given a computation, one tries different schedules to get best performance.
+When a Halide based IR is used, the computation is seperated from the schedule.
+Given a computation, one tries different schedules to get the best performance.
 A schedule is a type of optimization that can be applied such as tiling or vectorization.
 The idea is that by applying a series of schedules one can get better performance.
 This is the approach taken by TVM.
 In addition, the backend is also responsible for generating the actual code for the different hardware architectures.

 #### Example

-TVM[^4] is a state of the art deep learning compiler it compiles deep learning models defined in frameworks, e.g., Pytorch to different architectures.
-This compiler works by representing the computational graph in an IR called Relay IR; for example, consider the example in the TVM documenation[^5]:
+TVM[^4] is a state of the art deep learning compiler.
+TVM compiles deep learning models defined in frameworks, e.g., Pytorch, to different architectures.
+This compiler works by representing the computational graph in an IR called Relay; for example, consider the example from the TVM documenation[^5]:

 ```
 x = relay.var("x"